I grew up in the "classic rock" era, but I love music of every genre. I love sharing my old favorites while still discovering new artists.

 We all know that there is a dark side to drinking.
-Here is poignant song about dysfunction, addiction, and that dark side.
-It is a song by Mary Gauthier, who live through addiction, and came out the other side.
+Here is a poignant song about dysfunction, addiction, and that dark side.
+It is a song by Mary Gauthier, who lived through addiction and came out the other side.
 She says she was never able to complete a song until she got sober.
 She didn’t begin her musical career until she was 35 years old.
-This song is from her 2005 major label debut album, Mercy Now.
+This song is from her 2005 major-label debut album, Mercy Now.

 Emmylou Harris rose to the top of the country charts in 1978 with this song.
 It was the first single from her album Quarter Moon in a Ten Cent Town.

-The song was written by Delbert McClinton, a talented songwriter, and an underappreciated performer in his own right.
-He likes to tell the story about how he came to write this song after coming to California with a woman he was in love with.
+The song was written by Delbert McClinton, a talented songwriter and an underappreciated performer in his own right.
+He likes to tell the story of how he came to write this song after coming to California with a woman he was in love with.
 She left him, and although she broke his heart, she did inspire this great song.

 This song has also been covered by Martina McBride on her 1995 album Wild Angels and by Teri Clark on her album Classic, released in 2012.

 This is a "morning after" song by Kris Kristofferson.
-Although Kristofferson wrote the song, it was a hit for Ray Stevens, who first recorded it in 1969, and also for Johnny Cash in 1970.
+Although Kristofferson wrote the song, it was a hit for Ray Stevens, who first recorded it in 1969, and Johnny Cash in 1970.